 Where to stay in Funchal

-• Visit the Monte Church and the famous Monte Toboggan Run for a thrilling experience.
+- Take the famous Monte Toboggan Run back down the hill for a thrilling experience.

 Where to stay near Monte, Funchal.

 If you want to stay near the famous wicker sledge toboggans, Quinta Mirabela is your ideal base.
-This 19th-century villa is perched high in the hills above Funchal, offering 24 luxe, contemporary rooms and suites with magnificent views.
-Amenities include an outdoor pool, small spa with sauna, gym, billiard room, library, and a terrace.
+This 19th-century villa has magnificent views, plus an outdoor pool, spa and gym.

 Further reading: 25 Unique & Amazing Things to do on Madeira Island.

-• Visit the Madeira Theme Park, a unique attraction offering insights into the island’s history, culture, and traditions through interactive exhibits and demonstrations.
+- Visit the Madeira Theme Park, a unique attraction with interactive exhibits and demonstrations.

 Ponta de São Lourenço is the easternmost point of Madeira Island, Portugal.
-It’s a stunning peninsula known for its rugged cliffs, unique rock formations, and breathtaking coastal views.
+It’s a stunning peninsula known for its rugged cliffs, unique rock formations, and amazing coastal views.

 Ponta de Sao Lourenco is inside the town of Caniçal.
 The nearby Prainha de Caniçal, a small pebble beach, provides a peaceful spot to relax by the sea.

-• Head to Machico, Madeira’s second-largest city, and spend the morning exploring its historic centre, including the Forte de São João Batista and beautiful beach.
+- Spend the morning exploring Machico’s historic centre, including the Forte de São João Batista and beautiful beach.

 Remember you can reserve and cancel rooms on Booking.com for free, so if you see something you like, grab it straight away to secure the price, even if you cancel later.